-The next classification is by algorithm - update-in-place, index+log and LSM.
+The next classification is by algorithm - page-based, index+log and LSM.
 I use this for both tree-based and hash-based so LSM means Log Structured Merge rather than Log Structured Merge Tree.
 Most DBMS implement one or two of these.
 Tarantool has more algorithmic diversity, but I don't have much experience with it.

 - LSM - leveled and tiered compaction are examples (RocksDB, LevelDB, Cassandra).
 Note that the original LSM design by O'Neil et al didn't have an L0 and I suspect that the L0 might be a mistake but that is for another post.
 I don't want to insult LevelDB authors, the L0 makes sense when you want to limit memory consumption for database embedded in client apps, I am not sure it makes sense for serious OLTP with RocksDB.
 O'Neil also did fundamental work on bitmap indexes.
 I worked on both so he made my career possible (thank you).

 - index+log - use a tree-based index with data in log segments.
 The index points into the log segments.
 GC is required.
 It scans the log segments and probes the index to determine whether a record is live or can be deleted.
 There are fewer examples of this approach but interesting systems include WiscKey and ForestDB.
 Range queries will suffer unless the index is covering (this needs more discussion, but not here).